 Individuals working through personal challenges like anxiety or depression typically need between six to twelve sessions.
 Some clients have one or two areas in which they need help and hence up to ten sessions is enough.
 Other people may have a range of difficulties to work through and in these cases, therapy can be conducted for a long period of time, from several months to a few years.

 Couples and individuals are typically seen on a weekly basis for the first few sessions and on a fortnightly basis thereafter.
 Each client is different however and weekly or monthly sessions are available on an ongoing basis.

 Can I bring someone along for support?

 Yes.
-If you’re feeling unsure or anxious about speaking with a psychologist for the first time then bringing a trusted friend or family member along can make things a little easier to start.
-Once you have an idea of what to expect from counselling it’s then a good idea to attend alone to ensure you have a confidential opportunity to work through your concerns.
+If you are feeling unsure or anxious about speaking with a psychologist for the first time, then bringing a trusted friend or family member along can make things a little easier to start.
+Once you have an idea of what to expect from counselling it is then a good idea to attend alone to ensure you have a confidential opportunity to work through your concerns.